 The bill will be taken up again by the California legislature when senators return from their summer recess today.
 It has already cleared the state’s Assembly and is headed for the state’s Senate Appropriations Committee; if it clears the committee, a simple majority vote on the Senate floor will send it to the governor’s desk.
-[Update: the Farmer Equity Act passed the California Senate on September 6, 2017; it is now headed for Governor Brown’s desk for possible signing.]
+[Update: the Farmer Equity Act passed the California Senate on September 6, 2017; on October 9, Governor Brown signed it into law.]

 “With the Farmer Equity Act, I hope there will mechanisms to help socially disadvantaged farmers have more equitable access to land and to technical assistance,” Nguyen said.